buildingidgr/dialplan/DEVELOPER_GUIDE.md

    - **User Instructions**: Always instruct users to "press 1 followed by the hash key" in your audio messages

 3. **Empty Input Behavior**:
-   - After the PAUSE duration completes without hash key press, Routee posts `collectedTones: ""`
+   - Routee posts `collectedTones: ""` **when the call ends**
-   - This happens even if the user pressed digits but didn't press "#"
+   - This happens if the user doesn't press "#" before the dialplan completes
-   - Treat empty `collectedTones` as invalid input to give users another chance
+   - The PAUSE → fallback PLAY sequence keeps the call alive long enough for users to respond
+   - Empty `collectedTones` indicates the user didn't complete input (either pressed digits without "#" or pressed nothing at all)

 4. **Timing**: If call ends before PAUSE completes, Routee may not POST to webhook at all